 CH2M HILL provides multidisciplinary services to markets diversified by both industry and geography.
 With our full-service capabilities and global footprint, our market scope is wide, yet our expertise in each market we serve is strong and focused.

 Whether your project is large or small, straightforward or complex, CH2M HILL's full-service capabilities are at your service.

-As the 1970s came to a close, with revenues of $95 million and 1,800 employees in the U.S. and Canada, CH2M HILL entered the international field with its first major project in the Middle East: a city and land planning contract for the city of Dammam, in Saudi Arabia.
-This 3-year project provided the foundation for the firm's performance on future, long-term overseas projects.
-At that time, CH2M HILL was ranked 9th according to Engineering News-Record.
+As the 1970s came to a close, with revenues of USD$95 million and 1,800 employees in the U.S. and Canada, CH2M HILL entered the international field with its first major project in the Middle East: a city and land planning contract for the city of Dammam, in Saudi Arabia.
+This three-year project provided the foundation for the firm's performance on future, long-term overseas projects.
+At that time, CH2M HILL was ranked No. 9, according to Engineering News-Record.

 The 1980s also saw Operations Management International (OMI) formed to meet growing client demand for assistance in operating water treatment plants.
-Industrial Design Corporation (IDC) was also created, specializing in microelectronics, nanotechnology, biotechnology, flat panel, solar, and emerging technology research.
-By the start of 1987, gross revenues of $330 million and 3,400 personnel helped propel the firm to a No. 3 ranking by Engineering News-Record.
+Industrial Design Corporation (IDC) was also created, specializing in microelectronics, nanotechnology, biotechnology, flat panel, solar and emerging technology research.
+By the start of 1987, gross revenues of USD$330 million and 3,400 personnel helped propel the firm to a No. 3 ranking by Engineering News-Record.